lambdaisland/funnel/README.md

 be a map with identifying information.

 The `:funnel/whoami` map SHOULD contain an `:id`, `:type`, and `:description`, but it can basically contain anything.
-The map keys and values MUST have value semantics (be comparable with `=`).
+Map keys SHOULD be keywords (qualified or not), map values SHOULD be atomic/primitive (e.g. strings, keywords, numbers.
+Not collections).
+Use of other types as keys or values is reserved for future extension.

 ``` clojure
 {:funnel/whoami {:id "firefox-123"